USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 ./csv2nml.csh GC.CSV
 ```

-There is also a script to convert an existing namelist file to a CSV
+There is also a script to convert an existing namelist file to a CSV.

 ```
 cd $CMAQ_HOME/UTIL/nml/scripts